Consensys/doctools.template-site/docs/howto/advanced/contributing.md

 - 6GB RAM
 - 1GB swap

+!!! warning
+    If you are using a macOS machine, do not activate the experimental Docker Desktop "Use the new Virtualization framework".
+It will slow down builds by at least 3 times.
+A normal build time is around 5 seconds for this website for instance.

 [^1]:
     These settings were tested on a MacBook Pro (15-inch, 2018) - 2,6 GHz 6-Core Intel Core i7 - 16 GB 2400 MHz DDR4.